 Viewing the night sky from Alice

-After a few songs, we returned to Alice.
-She had wrap-around windows in the front.
-We turned off the a/c, opened all the curtains, bumped out the windows over each of our twin beds and in the front facing east.
+The Airstream had wrap-around windows in the front.
+We turned off the a/c and opened all the curtains, bumping out the windows over each of our twin beds and also those in the front facing the east.

 Showering in Alice the Airstream

-Returning to Terlingua that second afternoon after lots of walking, climbing and sweating in Big Bend, Shane and I took turns trying out Alice’s shower, roughly the same size as the broom closet.
+Returning to Terlingua that second afternoon after lots of walking, climbing and sweating in Big Bend, Shane and I took turns trying out Alice’s shower.
+Space was roughly the same size as the broom closet.

-We were hungry, tired and not up to battling the chili crowds at the Starlight.
+We were hungry, tired and not up to battling the chili crowds at the Starlight for a second meal.
 Shane had had his eye on the High Sierra Bar and Grill at the El Dorado Hotel because he felt like it was more of a local hangout.

 The High Sierra fit the bill.
 A guitarist named Dr. Fun was singing songs by Neil Young, Bob Seger, CSN.
-The room was wide open and the bar had some empty stools.
+The room was wide open, and the bar had some empty stools.
 The vibe was relaxed and unconcerned.

 Meeting some of the chili champs

 Bill was exuberant.
 Like a cruise director, he started introducing us to people around the place, including a guy who wheeled in a large marimba to the little stage and started playing with Dr. Fun.

 The marimba player was named Moises “Cinco” Calderon and helped manage the High Sierra for his cousin, the owner.

 Cinco had been born into both the restaurant and music business.
-His family had owned and operated Memo’s in Del Rio, since 1936, making it one of the oldest family Tex Mex restaurants in the state.
+His family owned and operated Memo’s in Del Rio, since 1936, making it one of the oldest family Tex Mex restaurants in the state.

 Robert Duvall was a fan

-I later learned that Robert Duvall was so taken with the restaurant and Cinco’s dad, that the actor hosted parties at the Memo’s during the filming of Lonesome Dove and even invited Blondie and his band to play at the mini-series wrap party in Santa Fe.
+I later learned that Robert Duvall was so taken with Memo’s restaurant and Cinco’s dad, that the actor hosted parties at the restaurant during the filming of Lonesome Dove.
+Blondie and his band were even invited to play at the mini-series wrap party in Santa Fe.